J-Rios/vscode-c-cpp-template/README.md

 A basic C/C++ template CMake/Makefile project to work and debug with Visual Studio Code.

-The **"master"** branch contains CMake project.
+The **"main"** branch contains CMake project.
 In case you want to use a Makefile project approach, use the **"makefile-project"** branch.

 ## Notes